fboes/blogophon/docs/advanced-stuff.md

 Editor
 ------

 If you use [Sublime Text](https://www.sublimetext.com/) for editing your Markdown files, consider installing [Markdown Extended](https://github.com/jonschlinkert/sublime-markdown-extended).
 It supports YAML frontmatter and code block syntax highlighting in Markdown files.
-Also [Markdown​Live​Preview](https://packagecontrol.io/packages/MarkdownLivePreview) will show ow your Markdown will finally look like.
+Also [Markdown​Live​Preview](https://packagecontrol.io/packages/MarkdownLivePreview) will show how your Markdown will finally look like.

 If you use [Microsoft Visual Studio Code](https://code.visualstudio.com/) you can toggle the built-in Markdown preview by pressing `Ctrl + K`, followed by a `V`.